isomerpages/singapore-customs-old/_individuals/0c-Offences.md

 Notes:

 -   The composition amount will take into consideration the GST offence, and be rounded down to the nearest $5 with effect from 1 Jan 2017.
 -   The actual composition amount offered may be different from the table depending on circumstances of the case.
 This will be specified in the letter issued by a Singapore Customs officer.
-Please note if there is a delay in payment of the composition sum, offenders can be charged in court for the offence.
+Please note: If there is a delay in payment of the composition sum, offenders can be charged in court for the offence.
 -   Offenders can be charged in court without any offer of composition in serious cases or where the composition amount that can be offered exceeds S$5000.